-- Can I use JMRI to do more than one of these things at the same time?
+- do more than one of these things at the same time?

 YES!
 You can use JMRI for as little or as much as you want.
-Start small with one function and keep adding more as you and your layout grow and learn.
+Start small with one function.
+Keep adding more as you learn and your layout grows.

 - JMRI has so many features, where do I start?

-- Many people start by connecting their DCC system controller and then registering their locomotives using DecoderPro .
-Once that is done, you can start running trains using a throttle in JMRI, a wireless throttle, or your smartphone or pad.
-Of course, you can dig right in and enter layout information on a Layout Editor Panel in PanelPro (see here for a tutorial).
-After that, you can go won to operations via DispatcherPro and OperationsPro, make sure you have a working Panel.
+- Many people start by connecting their DCC system controller and registering their locomotives using DecoderPro .
+You can then start running trains using a throttle in JMRI, a wireless throttle, or your smartphone / tablet.
+Alternatively, you can dig right in entering layout information on a Layout Editor Panel in PanelPro (tutorial).
+Before moving on to DispatcherPro and OperationsPro, make sure you have a working Panel.
 More advanced operations using these modules requires a more complex setup before they will work properly.
 The KEY...
 Don't do too much at once.
 Get the more basic aspects of JMRI working before you take the next step.

 - Where can I learn about using JMRI?

-- There are many presentations and videos available on the internet to help in learning the different aspects of JMRI.
-In addition, the JMRI.org web site has getting started guides (PanelPro, DeocderPro).
-Reading questions asked by others, or asking your own, on the user forum can also be a way to learn.
+- The internet - There are many presentations and videos available to help in learning different aspects of JMRI.
+The JMRI.org web site has getting started guides (PanelPro, DecoderPro).
+Reading questions and responses asked by others on the user forum.
+Asking your own questions on the forum.

-- What is the difference between using PanelPro, DecoderPro, and the other JMRI applications?
+- What is the difference between using PanelPro, DecoderPro, and the other JMRI modules?

-- JMRI can be viewed as a series of functions and user interfaces operating on a variety of data - all linked together.
-DecoderPro, PanelPro, DispatcherPro, OperationsPro, and SoundPro are all different ways to get to the same information and functions.
-If you start by opering PanelPro, you get a main window with many pulldowns, including all the functions of DecoderPro.
-If you start by opening DecoderPro, you get a roster window with many pulldowns, including all the functions of PanelPro.
+- The JMRI application is a series of functions and user interfaces operating on a common linked set of data.
+While DecoderPro , PanelPro , DispatcherPro, OperationsPro, and SoundPro serve different purposes, all use the same set of data.
+For example, when opening PanelPro, you get a main window with pulldowns that include all the functions of DecoderPro.
+If you start by opening DecoderPro, you get a roster window with pulldowns that include all the functions of PanelPro.

 - How much computer programming knowledge do I need to use JMRI?

 - None - to use most of the functions of JMRI.
-Some capabilities of JMRI make use of programming-like logic (such as the Logix tool), but more limited capabilities are always available with a simpler interface (such as the Routes and LRoutes tools).
-Of course, the more programming knowledge you have, the more you can do, including writing “scripts” (which are really computer programs) and even developing complete applications using the underlying JMRI functions (for example, CATS and many others).
+Advanced JMRI capabilities use programming-like logic (such as the Logix tool), but basic capabilities necessary to run your railroad are always available with a simpler interface (such as the Routes and LRoutes tools).
+Those with computer programming knowledge can write “scripts” and even develop complete applications that use the underlying JMRI functions (for example, CATS and many others).